-- VIMOVO does not allow for administration of a lower daily dose of esomeprazole.
-If a dose of esomeprazole lower than a total daily dose of 40 mg is more appropriate, a different treatment should be considered.
+- VIMOVO does not allow for administration of a lower daily dose of esomeprazole magnesium.
+If a total daily dose of less than 40 mg esomeprazole is more appropriate, a different treatment should be considered.

 Monitor patients with mild to moderate hepatic impairment closely and consider a possible dose reduction based on the naproxen component of VIMOVO.

 - During pregnancy

 - Drug images